hillmanov/Covenant/README.md

 ### What does it NOT do? ###

 Lots.
-It is meant to be simple wihthout lots of bells and whistles.
+It is meant to be simple without lots of bells and whistles.
 However, the biggest missing piece is:

 * Relationships.
 No joins, nothing.
 I am trying to keep the code and implementation simple, that would make it not simple.